 Every Monday in February, we’ll be releasing a story about the Bible in Black history.
 Sign up today to receive them in your inbox, or check back each week to catch the latest here.
-The first story is about the first African American to be ordained as a minister.
+The first story is about a famous eighteenth-century poetess.
 Do you know who it is?
 Click the button to find out!

 Museum of the Bible Magazine

 Don’t miss our article on Vernon A.M.E.
 Church of Tulsa, Oklahoma, whose biblical faith sustained them through the Tulsa Race Massacre of 1921.
 Read how the museum helped the church restore an important historical register.